 New Zealand: You can find information on training in New Zealand here.

-There are also current programmes in Saudi Arabia and the UAE.
+There are also current programs in Saudi Arabia and the UAE.

-If you live in a country or region where they do not provide mental health first aid training, you can license the Australian programme.
+If you live in a country or region where they do not provide mental health first aid training, you can license the Australian program.
 It is available for use wherever you may live.

 The creators and regulators of mental health first aid courses base them on a series of guidelines.
 These have been developed through consultation from experts, including those who have lived through mental health problems, and mental health professionals.
 The guidelines cover best practice first aid and cover a range of mental health problems and crises in different contexts.

 Though each individual is different, they design the training to be suitable to deliver mental health first aid in high-income, developed countries with well-developed healthcare systems.
 They teach participants practical skills to spot the triggers, signs, and symptoms of mental health issues, and render initial help.